kumpelblase2/dotfiles/README.md

 # My Dotfiles

 My Dotfiles contain:
-- AwesomeWM setup with custom layout and theme
+- bspwm with polybar and sxhkd
 - ZSH with zgen
     * Aliases
     * Environment